cherrypy/cherrypy/sphinx/source/intro/concepts/tools.rst

 Tools provide a lot of flexibility.
 Different tools can be applied to different parts of the site, and the order of tools can be changed.
 The user can write custom tools for special applications, changing the behavior of CherryPy without the need to change its internals.
-See :doc:`/progguide/customtools`.
+See :doc:`/progguide/extending/customtools`.

-Declaration
+Using Tools
 ===========

 Config Files